instant-dev/vectors/README.md

 about 32,764 characters.

-**Solution:** `@instant.dev/vectors` provides a simple `VectorManager` utility that performs automatic, efficient batch creation of vectors via APIs.
-It will automatically collect vector creation requests over a 100ms (configurable) timeframe and batch them to minimize vector creation requests.
+**Solution:** `@instant.dev/vectors` provides a simple `VectorManager` utility that performs automatic, efficient batch creation of vectors.
+It will automatically collect vector creation requests over a 100ms (configurable) timeframe and batch them to minimize web requests.

 It is most useful in web server contexts where multiple user requests may be creating vectors at the same time.
 If you rely on the same `VectorManager` instance